 How Much Creatine is Too Much?

-When it comes to bodybuilding supplements, there’s no doubt that creatine should be in your stack alongside things like your proteins and pre-workouts.
+When it comes to some of the most popular and effective bodybuilding supplements, there’s no doubt that creatine should be in your stack alongside the obvious items like your protein powders and pre-workouts.
 It is one of the best for putting on muscle mass, and is hailed as the universal king, being endorsed by athletes from all different walks of life.
 Creatine is a great muscle building supplement that can have you making some awesome gains in the gym and can even energize you to push some seriously heavy weight, but many people often wonder just how much creatine they should be taking.

-There are also negative stigmas associated with the supplement that we will address, but let’s discuss exactly how much creatine you should be taking.
+In this post, our experts at Generation Iron address the negative stigmas associated with taking too much creatine and we discuss exactly how much you should be taking.

 What is Creatine?

-Creatine is an amino acid located mostly in the muscles of the body, but also can be found in the brain, and most people can get creatine through seafood and red meat; and the body’s liver, pancreas and kidneys also can make about 1 gram of creatine per day.
-However it is not always enough, which is why people supplement it.
+Creatine is one of the most researched bodybuilding supplements there is.
+It is an amino acid located mostly in the muscles of the body, but it also can be found in the brain, and most people can get creatine through dietary choices such as seafood and red meat; and the body’s liver, pancreas and kidneys also can make about 1 gram of creatine per day.
+However it is not always enough, especially if you are someone who is physically active, which is why people supplement it.

 Your body stores creatine as phosphocreatine primarily in your muscles, this is where it is used for energy.
-That is why you will see athletes supplementing creatine orally via capsules or powders, to increase their energy output and get better results out of their training.
+That is why you will see athletes supplementing creatine orally via capsules or powders, sometimes even in gummy form, to increase their energy output and get better results out of their training.

 It also has been found that some people will treat brain disorders and neuromuscular conditions with the supplement.